infinum/eightshift-docs/website/forms/php/filters/block/field/style-classes.md

 title: Custom field classes
 ---

-This filter allows you to add custom css classes to the field element.
+This filter allows you to add custom CSS classes to the field element.
 You can use this filter to provide custom styles based on some attributes of the field.

 ```php
 add_filter('es_forms_block_field_style_classes', function(array $attributes): array {